 Captain Styles of the USS Excelsior is this in the Novelization of Star Trek III.
 We don't see very much of him in the movie, but the characterization is plausible from what we do see.

 Captain Fisher, a.k.a.
 "Billy Liar", in Kim Newman's Alternate History novella Teddy Bear's Picnic.
-He gets fragged by his own troops using a white phosphorus grenade; a practice know as "white saucing".
-For the record, white phosphorous grenades are thermite, they burn at 5000 degrees or so.
-Not something you want on yourflesh.
+His own troops frag him with a white phosphorus grenade, a practice known as "white saucing".
+For the record, white phosphorous burns at 5000 degrees and sticks to the skin.

 Captain Queeg of Herman Wouk's The Caine Mutiny, and the movie and play (The Caine Mutiny Court-Martial) based on it, could almost be the Trope Namer.
 It is often used in media as an alternate name for this trope.